I’m Neil Hughes, and I barely understand privacy notices at the best of times so I’ll try my hardest to keep this simple.

 My sites may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

-The mailing list is optional, and opt-in: to join, you have to enter your email address and click a link in your email to confirm.
-Every email provides an opportunity to unsubscribe, in the (unlikely?!) event that my infrequent ramblings are no longer welcome.
+The mailing list is optional, and opt-in.
+In other words, to join you must enter your email address and click a link in your email to confirm.
+Every single email provides an opportunity to unsubscribe, in the (unlikely?!) event that my infrequent ramblings are no longer welcome.

 This mailing list is managed by a third-party provider, MailChimp, to deliver this newsletter.
 MailChimp gather statistics around email opening and clicks using industry standard technologies which helps me monitor and improve the newsletter.
 (Usually, I just use this to find out which puns in the subject line were SO bad that more people unsubscribed than usual.)